 Tourmaline crystals grow in long, pencil-thin structures.
 In an effort to preserve as much of the stone as possible, gem cutters often cut them into baguettes or oval cuts to preserve the gemstone’s exceptional clarity.
 With a ranking of 7 to 7.5 on the Mohs scale, tourmaline is just under diamonds and sapphires, making it perfectly durable for lifelong wear.

 Enchanted by these simply magical gems?
-Find your fiery favourite or shade you fancy and share it #bluenilesparkle.
+Find your fiery favorite or shade you fancy and share it #bluenilesparkle.